ethereum-pocr/kerleano/docs/README.md

 ## 2. Initialize the network data
-The client node needs 1) to initialize with a valid genesis block and 2) know a few initial live nodes to initialize the peer to peers connections
+The client node needs 1) to initialize with a valid genesis block and 2) know a few initial live nodes to initialize the peer-to-peers connections

 ### 2.1 Get the genesis file
-The Kerleano genesis file is stored in the [ethereum-pocr.github.io](https://github.com/ethereum-pocr/ethereum-pocr.github.io) repository where the script to produce it are.
+The Kerleano genesis file is stored in the [ethereum-pocr.github.io](https://github.com/ethereum-pocr/ethereum-pocr.github.io) repository where the script to produce it are located.

 ```sh
 cd ~/kerleano